 At the first Zhang San Feng Festival I attended I met Dr. John Painter and was immediately impressed by his open heart (as well as level of skill).
 Since then I have studied Jiulong BaGuaZhang with Dr. Painter for several years, and still study Qigong with him.
 I consider myself a lucky person to count Dr. Painter as a friend.

-My skills are continuously honed by my daily work in Rehab Department as a Physical Therapist Assistant and Certified Lymphedema Therapist.
+My skills have been honed by my daily work in Rehab Department as a Physical Therapist Assistant and Certified Lymphedema Therapist.
 I see through the templates of physical anatomy, energetic anatomy, and (hopefully) common sense.
 I listen, first do no harm, and help people to regain function and reduce pain.